If a question is not answered that you still have please e-mail and we will be happy to help.

 sheet)every day and as many feeder insects as they can eat within a 30 min. period (every day).

-Daily feeder insects that we recommend are crickets, silkworms, roaches and occasionally we
+Daily feeder insects that we recommend are crickets, hornworms, roaches and superworms.

 A. Most pet stores sell feeder insects as well as bait stores.
-You can also order online.
-We get our
+You can also order online which is

 A. Yes, dragon's calcium levels can drop quickly and so you must dust at least 3 times a week

 A. We don't leave free standing water in the enclosure.
-It causes high humidity which would later
+It causes high humidity which could later

 cause respiratory infections.
-We mist our dragons and make sure they have fresh greens every
+We mist our dragons and make sure they have fresh greens daily.

 A. The way you tell a male from female is quite easy.
 Place the dragon on the palm of your hand

-opening it defecates from) If there are 2 bulges above the cloaca it is a male and if there is only 1
+it defecates from) If there are 2 bulges above the cloaca it is a male and if there is only 1 bulge it is

-bulge it is a female.
-The dragon should be at least 4 months old to be sure of sex.
-Many times a
+months old to be sure of sex.
+Many times a baby will appear female because the hemi-penal bulges

 A. For babies it should be 105 to 110 degrees F. and in the low 80's to high 70's on the cool side.